Phosphaalkene

 In 1976, Harold Kroto also established spectroscopically that thermolysis of Me_{2}PH generates CH_{2}=PMe.
 A general method for the synthesis of phosphaalkenes is by 1,2-elimination of suitable precursors, initiated thermally or by base such as DBU, DABCO or triethylamine:

+A more modern synthesis is the phospha-Wittig-Horner reaction, which combines a carbonyl compound with a phosphoryl organophosphide (diphosphorus ylide).

 The reduction or oxidation of phosphaalkenes can produce radical phosphorus ions.